 Learn more about Statistical testing in Harmoni.

 a.
-Visualise - Total elements
+Visualize - Total elements

 If only the total elements have been graphed, the axis label becomes more relevant as you no longer have response labels to help provide context.